4eh5xitv6787h645ebv/NewWindowsInstall/README.md

 How to Run:

-Execute the script using the following command:
+Execute as Admin in Powershell using the following command:

-arduino

 PowerShell -ExecutionPolicy Bypass -File "[location of file]"

 Replace [location of file] with the path to the script.
-Note:

-Ensure you have the necessary permissions and backups before running the script, especially if making changes to system settings or the registry.